 The first deadline for applications for September 2015 is 6pm on 15th January 2015.
 There's a later deadline for art and design courses at Middlesex University: 6pm on 24th March 2015.
 You can still apply to us after these deadlines, but please note that popular courses may not have any spaces left.

-Academic credit for previous study
+Academic credit for previous study (transfer students)

 If you have achieved a Foundation Degree, CertHE, DipHE, HNC, HND or a number of modules of an undergraduate degree course at another university, Middlesex University may be able to offer you the opportunity to enter directly into the second or third year of one of our undergraduate degree courses.
 More on transfer students.

 Middlesex University welcomes applications from mature applicants.
 Mature applicants will normally have had a significant break in studies and will be considered on an individual basis.
 Where individuals have been out of formal education for a number of years or need to develop their subject knowledge further, we recommend studying an Access to HE Diploma.
 We may also invite you to an interview to assess your knowledge.